 Keeping our dogs healthy from tips to toes is part of our daily routine.
 You’re probably already doing this by providing a daily glucosamine supplement to support their joint health.
 And I bet you’ve invested in a cushy orthopedic pet bed to keep your dog comfortable when they sleep.
 But what about regular ear cleanings?
 Are you keeping up with your dog’s ear health?
-Routine monitoring for signs of excess ear wax and use of one the best dog ear cleaners helps stave off possible infections (or worse).
+Routine monitoring for signs of excess earwax and using one of the best dog ear cleaners help stave off possible infections (or worse).

 While different breeds have different shapes to their ears, every dog has the same structures.
 Working from the outside in, these include the:

 - Pinna: The outer flap of the ear.

 - Ear Canal: Starting outside the ear, the canal contains the glands that secrete earwax and oils.

 - Eardrum: Also known as the tympanic membrane.
 The canal stops at the eardrum.
 This thin piece of tissue vibrates when struck by sound waves, generating signals to the brain that produce hearing.

 - Inner Ear: Just past the eardrum is the middle ear and then the inner ear.
 The inner ear is composed of structures responsible for hearing and balance.